 This makes it the diver’s responsibility to ensure that the O-ring is up to safety standards before attaching the DIN regulator to the tank.
 Also, DIN tanks have a higher Bar rating than yoke tanks and can typically handle 300 bars.

-DIN valves are seen as superior in the diving sports.
-In technical diving the DIN valve is preferred as the fitting for technical diving.
+DIN valves are seen as superior in diving sports.
+In technical diving, the DIN valve is preferred as the fitting for technical diving.

 Another advantage of a DIN regulator is that it weighs less.
 A yoke regulator can be surprisingly quite a bit heavier compared to a DIN connector.

 What Do Bars Measure and Why are They Important?